 If you have a pet, you definitely know how much love and joy they can bring into a household.
 They truly are a man’s best friend.
 But these furry friends can also be very expensive.

-According to the ASPCA, the average cost of a small dog in it’s first year is $1,314.
-A cat is slightly less expensive at $1,035 but that’s still a considerable amount.
+According to the ASPCA, the average cost of a small dog in it’s first year is a whopping $3,221.
+A cat is less expensive at $1,904, but that’s still a considerable amount.

 We recently added a little kitten to our family and spent $200 on our first vet visit!
-There were many more visits after that, as well as vaccinations and spaying.
+There were many more visits after that, not to mention all the vaccinations and spaying that were required.

 Costs can add up quickly, especially if your pets have medical emergencies, but with a little careful planning you can still enjoy having them, while spending a little less.
 Here are 5 ways to save money on your pets.